shania-codes/thewhiteroom/README.md

 - Add all song
 - As with a certain tag to queue (aka create playlists)
 - Add all songs with multiple tags to queue (songs with tag1 AND tag2 only)

+# Tasks
+(support adding, "go shopping" with a certain store and it already knows how much money you will spend on groceries and what it is you should buy since it knows whats in your kitchen and what you ran out of and what you want to buy again and where you bought it and how much it costs)
 -->

 # Features
-## Week 14 - Add habits to task tracker and start Entertainment Tracker and combine previous projects (Mathmagician and Kirinify) into this projects
+## Week 14
 Actually done:
 - Update README
 - Add Mathmagician with updated theming (previous weeks project merged into this project)
 - Add Kirinify (previous weeks project merged into this project)
-- Add recurrecing tasks (Habits) to Tasks feature (WIP)
+- Update schema to support recurrecing tasks (Habits) to Tasks feature (WIP)
+- Add list of ideas for routes in routes page
+- Have three more ideas written about in the following to do list (they came to me in a dream, divine intellect)
+- Bug Fixes
+- Buy 6 mercenaries and be left with 0 coins

 To-Do:
 - Improve Kitchen Inventory so that you can add an item to inventory without saving it's product details just add it once, you might've bought something just to try it once or got it as a gift from someone else.